 Like all Wheaton College students, you must complete an approved major, a sequence of courses in a single discipline or academic area.
 This sequence is designed to permit you to develop mastery in your chosen discipline or area.You must declare your major by the end of the second semester of your sophomore year.

-At the moment, however, you may not know what your major will be, or you may change your mind as you explore the Wheaton curriculum.
+At the moment you may not know what your major will be, or you may change your mind as you explore the Wheaton College curriculum.
 That is to be expected.
-You can and should use the first year to explore potential majors.
-In fact, even if you feel ready to declare a major during your first semester at Wheaton, you may not do so officially until your second semester.
+You can and should use your first year to explore potential majors.
+In fact, even if you feel ready to declare a major during your first semester at Wheaton, you may not do so, officially, until your second semester.
 Students must declare a major concentration by the end of the second semester of the sophomore year and may do so during the first semester of the sophomore year.

-The major may be fulfilled in a variety of ways at Wheaton.
-Most students elect a traditional major by the end of the sophomore year from among more than 36 approved choices.
-Wheaton also offers a number of approved interdisciplinary majors, such as international relations, neuroscience, women's studies, American studies, mathematics and economics, and religion and philosophy.
-The requirements for each of these majors are available on line:
+The major may be fulfilled in a variety of ways at Wheaton College.
+Most students elect a traditional major by the end of the sophomore year from among more than 40 approved choices.
+Wheaton also offers a number of approved interdisciplinary majors, such as international relations, neuroscience, women's and gender studies, American studies, mathematics and economics, and religion and philosophy.

 As you plan for the fall semester, bear in mind that some majors benefit from an early start.
 If you have a potential major in mind, check here for course recommendations by major.